jseashell/ezmc-admin-service/README.md

 # EZMC CLI

 Server management CLI for self-hosting Minecraft Java Edition with AWS Elastic Container Service.
-This CLI is a wrapper around [itzg/minecraft-server](https://github.com/itzg/docker-minecraft-server) Docker image and the AWS SDK that contains useful commands for orchestrating containers without logging in or using the AWS directly (after initial account creation and billing setup).
+This CLI is a wrapper around the [vatertime/minecraft-spot-pricing](https://github.com/vatertime/minecraft-spot-pricing) Cloudformation template and the AWS SDK that contains useful commands for orchestrating containers without logging in or using the AWS directly (after initial account creation and billing setup).

 ## Usage